haskell-org/summer-of-haskell/content/ideas/alpaca.md

 This work would connect with the [Algorithmic Pattern](https://thentrythis.org/projects/alpaca/) research project that I run.
 I'm also instigator/maintainer of the [TidalCycles](https://tidalcycles.org) free/open source live coding system, which the project could potentially feed into, but this is not a requirement.

-Feel free to [contact me](mailto:alex@slab.org) with questions in advance of submitting your proposal.

 **Mentor**: [Alex McLean](https://thentrythis.org/about/alex-mclean/)

 **Difficulty**: Beginner/intermediate